mlafleur/mlafleur.github.io/_posts/2006-05-08-promises-promises.md

 ---
-Title: Promises Promises
+title: Promises Promises
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 I got a only of those "low rater mortgage loan" spam messages today.
 The first line said the following: